 Virginia Adams is a person in long term recovery and has been working in human services for more than 20 years.
-Virginia has worked in the non profit sector all of her life because she believes in the inherent strengths within the community she serves.
+Virginia's lifetime work in the non-profit sector is inspired by her belief in the inherent strengths of the community which she serves.
 She is passionate about recovery and uses her life experiences and academic study to assist, support, and encourage those in the recovery community.
+In her free time, Virginia enjoys gardening, reading, and playing with her two cats.
 Virginia joined CCAR’s team in 2011 and is the full time Center Manager at the Hartford Recovery Community Center.

 DIRECTOR OF RECOVERY SUPPORT SERVICES

-Rebecca grew up in eastern Connecticut and has worked in the behavioral health field for over 16 years.
+Rebecca grew up in eastern Connecticut and has worked in the behavioral health field for over 18 years.
 She received her undergraduate degree from ECSU and a Master’s in Public Health from UConn in 2015.
-She identifies herself as “a person in long-term recovery” and has been drug-free for over 19 years.
+She identifies herself as “a person in long-term recovery” and has been drug-free for over 21 years.
 “I’m fortunate to work for an organization where I can share my personal story of recovery and use myself as an example that people can and do recover.”
-Rebecca’s drug of choice was heroin so for her, the on-going “opiate epidemic” conversations are personal.
+Rebecca’s drug of use was heroin so for her, the on-going “opiate epidemic” conversations are personal.

-Lize-Anne Barker joined CCAR/CART in September of 2016 as an Administrative Assistant.
+Lize-Anne Barker joined CCAR/CART in September of 2016 as an Administrative Assistant, was promoted to CART Coordinator, and now serves as an Administration Manager.
 She obtained her Office Professional Certificate from Capital Community College in 2014.
-Over the past 15 years, Lize-Anne has worked in the human services field where she offered her professional office support experiences.
-Lize-Anne has also assisted in coordinating training throughout Connecticut as a State of Connecticut employee.
+Lize-Anne has worked for the State of Connecticut in the human services field for over 15 years, where she offered her professional office support experiences and assisted in coordinating training throughout Connecticut.
 She strives for success in whatever she does and is always willing to go the extra mile in helping others.
 Lize-Anne enjoys listening to gospel music, cooking, and most of all being a role model for her four beautiful daughters.

-Jennifer recently joined CCAR to provide leadership and project management for the Emergency Department Recovery Coach Program.
-She brings with her a unique set of skills developed through her long term recovery and diversified experiences as a business owner, construction manager, yoga teacher, Compassionate Communication facilitator, and offshore sailor.
+Jennifer joined CCAR to provide leadership and project management for the Emergency Department Recovery Coach Program.
+She brings a unique set of skills developed through her long term recovery and diversified experiences as a business owner, construction manager, yoga teacher, Compassionate Communication facilitator, and offshore sailor.
 She looks forward to bringing her passion for recovery and life to the community CCAR serves.
-Jennifer lives on her urban homestead with her husband and 2 of her 5 children.
+Jennifer lives on her urban homestead with her husband Michael, and their chickens and honeybees.